seb3point0/alphaminer/README.md

 - [ ] Make container root folder PROJECT_NAME
 - [ ] Celery config (/usr/local/lib/python3.11/site-packages/celery/platforms.py:829: SecurityWarning: You're running the worker with superuser privileges: this is absolutely not recommended!)
 - [ ] Redis (Warning: no config file specified, using the default config.
 In order to specify a config file use redis-server /path/to/redis.conf)
+- [ ] Update prompt schemas to handle "backed by" or "investors" so they're not extracted as company names